webmastersmith/notes/Docker/docker_file.md

     && apt-get install -y cron
 ```

-- **COPY** . /home/app //copy executes on host.
+- **COPY** . /home/app // copy executes on host (your computer) at build time.
   - copy local file to host.
-  - .dockerignore //in root directory with Dockerfile
+  - `.dockerignore` // create .dockerignore in root directory with Dockerfile.
+    - docker will not `COPY` files/folders listed in the .dockerignore file.

 ```dockerfile
 # All files that don't start with 'n'